Get Techie with IT

 Don’t Forget to Register Your Devices

 First-time users need to configure wireless devices (laptop, iPad, smartphone, etc.) to connect to PACE-OPEN.
 This is a one-time process.
 Users must follow the instructions to automatically configure and register the device for PACE-WIRELESS.
 When complete, the device needs to be connected to PACE-WIRELESS.
-To check if your device is registered, go to How do I check if my device is registered?

 - + Devices connecting to PACE-WIRELESS must be registered properly in order to access internal Pace systems such as Pharos printing, Kronos, etc.